Nottingham bars to give women night off amid spiking reports

 Bars in a city are giving their female staff a night off as part of a nightclub boycott following multiple reports of spikings by needle.

-Bunkers Hill and Six Barrel in Hockley, Nottingham, said they would also be closing at 22:00 BST on 27 October.
+At least five bars in Nottingham confirmed they would also be closing at 22:00 BST on 27 October.

-This is to coincide with a planned boycott to force nightclubs to take action to tackle the problem.
+This is to coincide with a planned boycott in a bid to force nightclubs to take action to tackle the problem.

 It comes as Nottinghamshire Police said they had received 15 reports of spikings by needle since 2 October.